FINAL SCOPE

 BACKGROUND:

-Fare pricing structures have implications for both transit agencies operations and rider accessibility and equity outcomes.
-Certain fare structures present more inequitable outcomes based on evaluations of ability to pay versus amount paid by riders in different income brackets.
-Discounts for low-income riders is one mechanism that has been proposed to increase the equity of existing fare structures.
+Fare pricing structures have implications for both transit agencies operations and rider accessibility.
+Certain fare structures present more uneven outcomes based on evaluations of ability to pay versus amount paid by riders in different income brackets.
+Discounts for low-income riders is one mechanism that has been proposed to increase the fairness of existing fare structures.
 Previously, some agencies sold bulk tickets at a discounted rate to local nonprofit organizations to distribute, however, provision of low-income discounts by agencies and/or metropolitan transportation commissions has been increasingly popular.
 In 2021, 17 of the 50 largest transit agencies in the United States had discounted ticket programs for low-income riders.

 Agencies in Seattle - spearheaded by King County Metro, the Bay Area - run by the Metropolitan Transportation Commission, and Central Ohio Transit Authority all run programs providing discounted transit passes to low-income riders.
 The programs vary in terms of eligibility verification, discount percentage, organization running the program, existing fare structure, and regional collaboration in provision of discounts.
-Understanding these variations, the financial implications for participating agencies, and the equity and accessibility implications for riders is crucial as agencies continue to implement programs to improve fare equity.
+Understanding these variations, the financial implications for participating agencies and accessibility implications for riders is crucial as agencies continue to implement programs to promote fairness.
 Evaluating the current landscape of means-based discount programs across the variety of transit agencies in the United States will provide crucial insights for current operators.

 OBJECTIVE: